All Episodes

 I always call it good versus evil.

-I'm a Christian man, but but I know you don't probably want to get off into that, but that's what I call it.
+I'm a Christian man, but I know you don't probably want to get off into that, but that's what I call it.

-But there is gonna be problems.
+But there is going to be problems.

-I I believe that.
+I believe that.

-They're gonna fight.
+They're going to fight.

-It's they're gonna battle for what they've got.
+They're going to battle for what they've got.

-Well, you see in that in Europe too.
+Well, you're seeing that in Europe, too.

 No, no, exactly.